JCMexplains/writing-for-success-2023/textbook.md

 A hyphen looks like a dash but it is shorter.

-### Hyphens between Two Adjectives That Work as One
+### Hyphens Between Two Adjectives That Work As One

 Use a hyphen to combine words that work together to form a single description.